Stoats hunt day and night, move quickly, and prey on our native birds, insects, and much more – including animals bigger than themselves.

 While their main prey are rats, mice, birds, rabbits, hares, possums and insects (particularly wētā), stoats will also eat lizards, freshwater crayfish, roadkill, hedgehogs and fish.

 Another major challenge with stoats is their rapid breeding.
-A mother stoat can have up to 12 babies at a time, but usually has 4-6 babies.
+A mother stoat can have up to 12 kits at a time, but usually has 4-6 babies.
 A female stoat can get pregnant when she is still a blind, deaf, toothless and naked baby – at only 2-3 weeks old.
-Even though she is pregnant, her babies won’t grow inside her until she is an adult.
+Even though she is pregnant, her kits won’t grow inside her until she is an adult.
 They will be born the following spring.

 How you can help control stoats